mouahrara/FlipBuildings/README.md

 Select either the Robin's or the Wizard's construction menu, and then click the flip button (↹) to access a view of your farm.
 From there, you can choose a building to flip.

 ## Accessibility
-English and French translations are included in the base mod, and contributions are welcome.
+English, French, German (thanks to CoolRabbit123) and Russian (thanks to theRealDuda) translations are included in the base mod, and contributions are welcome.
 To contribute, please submit a pull request on the [GitHub repository](https://github.com/mouahrara/FlipBuildings/pulls).
 Note that this mod has controller support.

 ## Multiplayer